Quilted Maple Walnut Entry table by Jeff O'Brien, Local Mastery Alumnus and furniture maker

 Designed for self-directed students with their own shops who have day jobs they would like to keep, this one-on-one study program in fine furniture making focuses on design, joinery, and building skills.
 Students will design and construct a total of 10 pieces over two years as well as visit the Studio for a series of lectures, demonstrations, and critiques.
 The goal is to teach people how to design and build furniture of the highest quality.

 Building these pieces will give each student a firm grounding in the basics of hand and power tool joinery, carcase construction and frame and panel work.
 Year one emphasis will be on hand tool skills, router use, carving, and basic construction and joinery skills.
 Year two will focus on furniture design, effective machine use & maintenance, carving, inlay, bentwood construction, and fine cabinetry including drawer work.
 Students will develop a signature style of their own while building pieces with the goal of producing gallery quality work after two years.

 As a prerequisite, prospective students must take a week long Masterworks Level class before registering for the Distance or Local Mastery Program.
 These concentrations are a perfect introduction to the Studio, working with program director Gary Rogowski, the travel issues you may face, and the effort required to be a Mastery student.

-For those prospective students who have read the prospectus and want to apply please send your letter of application and fee by check.
+For all prospective students who have read the prospectus and want to apply, please write and send a letter of application to the Studio at 1002 SE 8th Ave, Portland, OR 97214.
+The application fee can be paid by check.
 You can also use the Application Fee link.